cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/hosts/Host.rst

 setActive
 ^^^^^^^^^

-.. java:method::  Host setActive(boolean active)
+.. java:method::  Host setActive(boolean activate)
    :outertype: Host

    Sets the powered state of the Host, to indicate if it's powered on or off.
 When a Host is powered off, no VMs will be submitted to it.

    If it is set to powered off while VMs are running inside it, it is simulated a scheduled shutdown, so that, all running VMs will finish, but not more VMs will be submitted to this Host.

-   :param active: true to set the Host as powered on, false as powered off
+   :param activate: define the Host activation status: true to power on, false to power off
+   :throws IllegalStateException: when trying to activate a \ :java:ref:`failed <isFailed()>`\  host.

 setBwProvisioner
 ^^^^^^^^^^^^^^^^